qpdf/qpdf/manual/json.rst

 - The image information included in the ``page`` section of the JSON output includes the key "``filterable``".
-Note that the value of this field may depend on the :samp:`--decode-level` that you invoke qpdf with.
+Note that the value of this field may depend on the :qpdf:ref:`--decode-level` that you invoke qpdf with.
 The JSON output includes a top-level key "``parameters``" that indicates the decode level used for computing whether a stream was filterable.
 For example, jpeg images will be